wparam/zixing/January.md

 #### so I reply:" You can’t invite him?
 I thought we have the same permission"
 #### Mr.T:"no i can't invite anyone".

-> *This is what I learn: Quit considering others are bad, or stupid, they won't reach out to me if they can do it, always think positivly about others, try to help and don't split hair*
+> *This is what I learn: Quit considering others are bad, or stupid, they won't reach out to me unless they have to, always think positivly about others, try to help and don't split hair*